Our Team

 Victoria Taylor

-Victoria has been a graphic designer and communications professional for over a decade.
+Victoria has been a graphic designer and communications professional for non profit organizations for over a decade.
 She is passionate about supporting and advocating for all survivors through her work at BWJP and through personally-driven efforts.
-When she is not advocating and communicating, she is painting, paddle boarding, and hiking with her family and rescue dogs.
+When she is not creating and communicating, she is painting, paddle boarding, traveling, and hiking in the PNW with her family.

 Patrice Tillery